-Competitors sprint along a runway and jump as far as possible into a sandpit from a wooden take-off board.
+Known as one of track and field’s two horizontal jumps, competitors sprint along a runway and jump as far as possible into a sandpit from a wooden take-off board.
 The distance travelled, from the edge of the board to the closest indentation in the sand to it, is then measured.

 A foul is committed – and the jump is not measured – if an athlete steps beyond the board.

-Most championship competitions involve six jumps per competitor, although usually a number of them, those with the shorter marks, are often eliminated after three jumps.
+Most championship competitions involve six jumps per competitor, although a number of them, those with the shorter marks, are often eliminated after three jumps.
 If competitors are tied, the athlete with the next best distance is declared the winner.

 The origins of the long jump can be traced to the Olympics in Ancient Greece, when athletes carried weights in each hand.
 These were swung forward on take-off and released in the middle of the jump in a bid to increase momentum.